 7 – Market Street Cafe

-Market Street Cafe is a diner located in California Hotel & Casino on Ogden Ave, one block from Fremont Street.
+Market Street Cafe is a diner in the California Hotel & Casino on Ogden Ave, one block from Fremont Street.
 The menu at Market Street Cafe features dishes ranging from American classics to Hawaiian specialties.
-And, with many items under $10, such as chicken & waffles and biscuits & gravy, you might have a tough time deciding what to order.
-Whether you want an omelet, pancakes, french toast, burgers, sandwiches, or a salad, you are sure to find it on the menu.
+And, with many items under $10, such as chicken & waffles and biscuits & gravy, you might have difficulty deciding what to order.
+You will find it on the menu if you want an omelet, pancakes, french toast, burgers, sandwiches, or a salad.
 While they are best known for their breakfast, the lunch and dinner plates are great, too.

-I like to order the Phillipine Favorite ($9.99).
+I like to order the Philippine Favorite.
 This dish includes three eggs and sweet, salty, smoky, tender pork that reminds me of teriyaki.
 Served on the side is rice, toasted bread, and fried garlic.
-While there are cheaper items on the menu, you get a lot of food for your money.
+While cheaper items are on the menu, you get a lot of food for your money.

 What to order: Phillipine Favorite, Chicken & Waffles, French Toast